gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 One more thing you can try.
 To see how the order of the sprites effects transparency, try moving the code that renders house 2 above the code that renders house 1.
 Just to see the artifacts it causes.
 You need to know what it looks like when you have wrong z-order for alpha blending, and this is the perfect example to check out.

-Here is what that would look like:
+Here is what that would look like, but try it anyway: